How to use Java in Google Chrome

 The Linux community was the first to feel the real impact of the policy change.
 With the release of Chrome 35 for Linux to the stable channel in April, 2014, it was without NPAPI support.
 Linux users who wanted to use Java in that version of Chrome couldn’t.
 It forced users to choose Chrome alternatives like Firefox instead.
 Within weeks of the release of Chrome 35, the Chrome Web Store also no longer displayed existing apps and extensions that were NPAPI-based.

-The announcement came in November, 2014, that NPAPI support for plugins like Java would be disabled by default in Chrome 42.
+The announcement came in November, 2014, that Chrome 42 would disable NPAPI support for plugins like Java by default.
 The expected release date for Chrome 42 was April, 2015.
 The announcement also disclosed the permanent removal of NPAPI support from Chrome by September, 2015.
 Indeed, upon release of Chrome 42, “disabled” was the default setting for NPAPI support.
 Yet, included was the option for users to enable NPAPI plugins as a temporary workaround.
 This workaround remained available with Chrome 43 and 44 as well.
 The Web Store unpublished apps and extensions that required NPAPI plugins.

 Google released Chrome 45 on September 1, 2015.
 As promised, support for NPAPI plugins was permanently removed, along with the temporary workaround.
 Now, when Chrome users encounter Java content, a yellow notification bar greets them at the top of the browser window.
 The notification bar says, This site uses a plugin (Java TM)) that is unsupported.
-The notification also includes a link to more information about why Java is no longer supported by Chrome.
+The notification also includes a link to more information about why Chrome no longer supports Java.

 The Java content in the web page itself will display as a gray area with a puzzle piece.
-If you mouse over the puzzle piece, you will see This plugin is not supported.
+If you mouse over the puzzle piece, This plugin is not supported displays.

 If you right-click inside the Java content area, the right-click menu displays application/x-java-applet and an opportunity to Hide this plugin.
 It no longer includes the Run this plugin selection.